Table of Contents

 - Vacuum-assisted core biopsy.
 This type of biopsy involves the insertion of a vacuum probe, which cuts a portion of the mass and vacuums it into the probe.
 This measure allows more than one tissue sample to be extracted simultaneously.

-Bedford Breast Center will help you throughout your journey, from your screening process, to the biopsy for a lump in the breast, to treatment options and strategies.
-If you have concerns about changes in your breasts and want to schedule a consultation, please contact the team at Bedford Breast center.
+Bedford Breast Center will help you throughout your journey, from your screening process to the biopsy for a lump in the breast to treatment options and strategies.
+If you have concerns about changes in your breasts and want to schedule a consultation, please contact the team online or call us at (310) 278-8590.